Check to see if you are eligible for UVU Excelerate! Check Your Eligibility

 When you take a FREE UVU Excelerate class, it counts towards your graduation requirements, alleviating the stress and financial burden of one class from your schedule!
 Choose from the classes provided below, and please keep in mind:

-• To ensure you make the most of your UVU Excelerate experience, we encourage you to dedicate the second block of summer exclusively to your Excelerate class.
+• To ensure you make the most of your UVU Excelerate experience, we encourage you to dedicate your summer block schedule to your Excelerate class.
 Avoid or minimize signing up for additional classes during this time to stay focused and fully engage in your course.

 • As part of the Excelerate scholarship, you'll have the opportunity to participate in weekly Career Connection events!
 These events offer insights into campus resources, potential career paths, networking opportunities with professionals in your field, and essential skills for your future career.

 • The Career Connections events are held each week of the program.
-Attendance is required to at least 5 of the sessions offered during the program.
+Attendance is required to at least 5 of the sessions offered during the program block.

 • Be sure to plan your summer schedule to include both your UVU Excelerate class and the enriching Career Connections events.
 We can't wait to see you succeed in college!